Garlic Butter Potatoes

 Tips for the Best Garlic Butter Potatoes

-• Russet and baby potatoes are best.
+• Pick the perfect potatoes.
 You want potatoes with soft, tender insides that hold their shape well.
-Though other varieties would work, these two types are best.
+Though other varieties would work, Russet and baby potatoes are best.
 If you absolutely cannot find either, try fingerling or Yukon gold potatoes instead.

 • Cut & coat evenly.
-Try to cut the potatoes into even sizes.
+I always try to cut the potatoes into even sizes.
 They’ll cook more evenly that way.
-Also, when tossing them in the butter sauce, do so gently but thoroughly.
-All sides of every potato must be evenly coated for a uniformly delicious taste.
+Also, when tossing them in the butter sauce, be gentle but thorough.
+All sides of every potato must be evenly coated for the best buttery, garlicky flavor.

 • Add extra herbs.
 Garlic isn’t the only thing you can add to the butter sauce.
 Italian seasoning, thyme, rosemary, cayenne, basil, chili flakes, etc., would all work well.